•

 3. Point of View Essays

-See SBG's Submission Guidelines for details on each type of submission.
+See the SBG Submission Guidelines for details on preparing submissions.
 Authors should also consult and follow current ASA publication guidelines.
 We encourage student authors to review important tips here.

 The Review Process

-After an initial screening by the Editor-In-Chief, each submission will be sent to at least two peer reviewers using a double-blind procedure.
-Reviewers will send their written reviews to the Editor-In-Chief in a timely fashion.
-The Editor-In-Chief will contact the lead author providing to her/him with a copy of each review and the Editor’s decision regarding publication of the submitted paper.
+After an initial screening by Dr. Ruggiero, submissions will be sent to peer reviewers using a double-blind procedure.
+Reviewers will send their written reviews to Dr. Ruggiero in a timely fashion.
+In the case of submissions accepted for publication pending necessary revisions, she will provide authors with a copy of the reviewers’ comments and suggestions for strengthening the revised draft of the paper.